csswizardry/harry.is/_posts/2021-01-31-4-watts-per-kilogram.md

 weather, most cyclists’ fitness wanes over winter.

 Whenever I can, I try ride with my pal, Nick.
-He’s lighter than I am, but a strong rider with—before my latest test, at least—an identical watts per kilogram.
+He’s lighter than I am, but a strong rider who, at the start of the programme, shared and identical watts per kilogram to me.
 He also loves a challenge, so I text him asking if he fancied taking on [this four-week FTP booster plan with me](https://whatsonzwift.com/workouts/4wk-ftp-booster).
 It was a yes, so we decided to begin week one on the first Monday of January.